fsr-de/docs/rules_of_procedure.md

 (2) The election of individuals is carried out separately for each office and for each deputy post.

-(3) The elections are carried out publicly, unless a member of the Student Representative Group calls for a secret election.
+(3) The elections are carried out in secret, unless all members of the Student Representative Group call for a public election.

 (4) Each member of the Student Representative Group has a vote that can be given to an individual or can count as an abstention.